 Drug diversion is the transfer of a legally prescribed controlled substance from the person it was intended for to another person for illicit use.
 To prevent drug diversion within the Duke University Health System, we are developing a surveillance system for inpatient services, establishing an effective model to identify cases of healthcare provider diversion, and in turn improving patient, provider, and community safety.

 Project COMET (Caring for Patients with Opioid Misuse through Evidence-Based Treatment) improves the quality of care for hospitalized patients with opioid use disorder by focusing on the initiation or continuation of medication for opioid use disorder (MOUD) and providing a safer and smoother transition to the community following discharge.
 We created a consult service line staffed by physicians and a social worker.
 The team sees inpatient consults for patients who may have opioid use disorder.
-The provider initiates MOUD (e.g. Suboxone or methadone) when appropriate.
+The provider initiates MOUD (e.g., Suboxone or methadone) when appropriate.
 A social worker helps transition patients to community organizations for continued care.
 We are evaluating program implementation during the first six months and building robust data management structures for ongoing quality improvement.

 Durham Homeless Care Transitions (DHCT) supports homeless patients transitioning from Duke University Health System hospitals back to the community.
 DHCT provides case management and connections to housing for their clients.
 Many DHCT referrals and enrollees are on the opioid use disorder spectrum.
-We will use program and medical record data to evaluate DHCT, characterizing the patient population and better understanding how the program works and impacts health, health care utilization, and self-efficacy.
+We are using program and medical record data to evaluate DHCT, characterizing the patient population and better understanding how the program works and impacts health, health care utilization, and self-efficacy.

 Lincoln Community Health Center (LCHC) is a Federally Qualified Health Center offering patient-centered, comprehensive, and coordinated care primarily serving low-income and uninsured patients.
 To improve quality of care for patients with opioid use disorder, LCHC is implementing a low-barrier model of medication assisted treatment (MAT) aimed at increasing treatment initiation rates and care retention.
 This model establishes new pathways for expedited and same-day treatment initiation by increasing provider availability, and offering group treatment sessions and supportive services including: